MSc/Postgraduate Diploma/Postgraduate Certificate International Management

-You will need a an honours degree of 2.2 or above in any subject.
+You'll need an honours degree of 2:2 or above in any subject.

 If English is not your first language, you will be required to meet the UK Border Agency and Universities minimum English Language requirements such as the International English Language Test (IELTS) overall score of 6.5 with 5.5 in each component.
 For further details please visit our English Language requirements page.

 UWE Bristol's International College

 International students who do not meet the academic or English language requirements to study this course can qualify by completing preparatory study at our International College.

 If you meet the academic requirements but require additional support to take your language skills to the required level, you may be able to attend one of our pre-sessional English courses.
 Students who successfully complete the pre-sessional course can progress onto their chosen degree course without retaking an IELTS or equivalent.

 Read more about our Pre-Sessional English Programme.

 We are not able to offer deferrals for this course.
 However, we appreciate there may be extenuating circumstances to consider and therefore we will consider requests on a case by case basis.

 How to apply